 - Ambrym: come here to do some ‘volcano hunting’.

-- Banks Islands: totally go off the grid in these remote northern islands where lobster is cheaper than chicken and where tribal women dance and produce music from water.
+- Banks Islands: totally go off the grid in these remote northern islands where lobster is cheaper than chicken and where tribal women dance and produce music from the water.

 Facts & Brief History